 During that time he kept up a detailed correspondence with all of the above as well as Ezra Pound, Joseph Conrad, Augustus John and many other cultural luminaries of the early 20th century.
 Quite a guy.
 I get tired just thinking about all he accomplished.

-Quinn died of intestinal cancer at the age of 54, and, having no heirs, willed that his art collection be sold off and dispersed among museums and collectors around the world.
+Quinn died of intestinal cancer at the age of 54, and willed that his art collection be sold off and dispersed among museums and collectors around the world.
 And it was.

 Yesterday I gave my first presentation about the Armory Show to a group of art collectors at the Boca Raton Museum of Art.
 I tried to communicate to them John Quinn’s enthusiasm for supporting the living artist as well as the art.